 - A new build home shifts and settles, because closed cell is a rigid foam material it won’t move with your home.
 This can lead to the material pulling away from the studs and allowing air into your home.

 Flash and Batt Cost

 Just like any insulation project, the size of the area to be insulated determines the cost.

 The cost to insulate the wall cavities in a 2,000-square-feet home with flash and batt would be between one-third to half that cost of insulating properly with spray foam alone.

 Sure, everyone wants to save a few bucks, but you will need to decide if it is worth it, considering the potential long-term problems that can arise when an air seal isn’t achieved.
 It’s also important to note that the amount of spray foam insulation needed for this method passes code alone due to its performance.

 Learning More About Foam Insulation

 Now that you have read all about flash and batt insulation, you may be deciding it isn’t the best option for your home.

-If you’d like to lean more about the benefits of foam insulation on its own, check out the learning center on our website.
+If you’d like to learn more about the benefits of foam insulation on its own, check out the Learning Center on our website.